 How is Co-dependency Treated?

-Because co-dependency is usually rooted in a person’s childhood, treatment often involves exploration into early childhood issues and their relationship to current destructive behavior patterns.
+Because co-dependency is usually rooted in a person’s childhood, treatment often involves exploration into early childhood history and their relationship to current destructive behavior patterns.
 Treatment includes education, experiential groups, and individual and group therapy through which co-dependents rediscover themselves and identify self-defeating behavior patterns.
-Treatment also focuses on helping patients getting in touch with feelings that have been buried during childhood and on reconstructing family dynamics.
-The goal is to allow them to experience their full range of feelings again.
+Treatment also focuses on helping patients identify feelings suppressed during childhood and on reconstructing healthy family dynamics.
+The goal is to allow them to experience their full range of feelings again – without guilt.

-We hope the information contained in this article has been of help to you.
+We hope the information contained in this article has been helpful to you.
 Please feel free to contact us at Milestones Ranch Malibu with any questions or comments you may have.
 Call: (800) 791-6859 for assistance.